Customization

 UseStrokeFontsFor3DText = (Yes, No) If set to Yes, Tecplot RS draws all 3D text in the work area using internal stroke fonts.
 3D text consists of ASCII scatter symbols and node and cell labels when the active plot type is 3D Grid.
 For 3D text, this setting overrides the setting of UseStrokeFontsOnScreen.
 If set to No, Tecplot RS uses the native True Type fonts instead.
 This option has no effect on Linux platforms.

-OpenGL-Specific Configuration Options
+Vulkan-Specific Configuration Options

-$!Interface OpenGLConfig followed by:
+$!Interface VulkanConfig followed by:

 -